toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [Kill](https://github.com/unsigned-enby/Kill) - Small bash-only script for killing processes/sending signals.
 * [killport](https://github.com/jkfran/killport) - A command-line tool to easily kill processes running on a specified port.
+* [landrun](https://github.com/Zouuup/landrun) - Run any Linux process in a secure, unprivileged sandbox using Landlock.
+Think firejail, but lightweight, user-friendly, and baked into the kernel.
 * [lshw](http://www.ezix.org/project/wiki/HardwareLiSter) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long-running commands complete.
 It can as well send push notifications to your phone once a particular command completes.